Tutorial

 ## [1] "101" "102"

-We can see that there are two water quality sensor positions at PRIN in February 2020.
-As the locations of sensors can change at sites over time (especially with aquatic sensors as AIS sites undergo redesigns) it is a good idea to check horizontal positions when you're adding in new locations or a new date range to your analyses.
+We can see that there are two water quality horizontal positions present in the data, upstream and downstream.
+As the HOR of sensors can change at sites over time, as well as the physical location corresponding to a particular HOR, it is a good idea to review the sensor_positions file when you're adding in new sites or a new date range to your analyses.

 # Split data into separate dataframes by upstream/downstream locations.